Seattle Post-Intelligencer: The P-I Globe

 The P-I is known for the 13.5-ton, 30 ft neon globe atop its headquarters on the Elliott Bay waterfront, which features the words "It's in the P-I" rotating around the globe and an 18 ft eagle perched atop with wings stretched upwards.
 The globe originated from a 1947 readers' contest to determine a new symbol for the paper.
-Out of 350 entrants, the winner was by Jack (known as Jakk) C. Corsaw, a University of Washington art student.
+Out of 350 entrants, the winner was Jack (known as Jakk) C. Corsaw, a University of Washington art student.
 The globe was manufactured in 1948 and was placed atop the paper's then-new headquarters building at 6th Avenue and Wall Street (now City University of Seattle).
-When the newspaper moved its headquarters again in 1986, to its current location on the waterfront, the globe was relocated to the new building.
-Over the decades since its first installation, the globe has become a city landmark that, to locals, is as iconic as the Space Needle.
+When the newspaper moved its headquarters again in 1986 to its current location on the waterfront, the globe was relocated to the new building.
 A stylized rendering of the globe appeared on the masthead of the newspaper in its latter years and continues to feature on its website.

-In April 2012, it was designated a Seattle Landmark by the city's Landmarks Preservation Board.
-Mayor Ed Murray signed a city ordinance that had been passed by the Seattle City Council on December 17, 2015 that designated the globe as an official city landmark.
+In April 2012, it was designated a Seattle landmark by the city's Landmarks Preservation Board.
+Mayor Ed Murray signed a city ordinance that had been passed by the Seattle City Council on December 17, 2015, that designated the globe as an official city landmark.